Future14473/JARGON/README.md

 Principles of design:
 -   User friendly
--   Extensible and customizable, no requirement to adhere to one implementation and/or create your own
+-   Extensible and customizable, no requirement to adhere to one implementation; create your own
 -   Adherence to SOLID

 This project is inspired by the following: